 Combined vascular malformations

-Joint malformations are typically accompanied by overdevelopment of tissues (fat, muscle and skin) and bones.
+Combined malformations are typically accompanied by the overdevelopment of tissues (fat, muscle, and skin) and bones.
 While patients may experience some additional skin abnormalities, the usual growth is underneath.
 The majority of combined malformations occur in the limbs, although other parts of the body can also be involved.

-Investigations and Diagnosis
+Investigations and Diagnosis of Vascular Malformations

 Treatment selection for vascular malformations